dubblen/sc2ai-getting-started/README.md

 ### Linux

 The recommended way is to install StarCraft II using [Heroic Games Launcher](https://heroicgameslauncher.com/).
-It's a great tool that allows you to install and manage games from the Epic Games Store on Linux and do all the necessary magic to make it work (Wine/Proton etc.).
+It's a great tool that allows you to install and manage games on Linux and do all the necessary magic to make it work (Wine/Proton etc.).
 Complete guide how to prepare your Linux machine for StarCraft II can be found [here](./tutorials/setup-linux/README.md).